 Sometimes when you know a craft well you have a brilliant idea for a product that could make it even better.
 But how do you turn your idea into reality?
 Quilter Carolina Moore figured it out by working with a partner who handled the manufacturing, marketing, and distribution on her behalf.

-Moore is currently studying for her MBA at the Rady School of Management at the University of San Diego where she was enrolled in a course about new product ideation.
+Moore is currently studying for her MBA at the Rady School of Management at the University of California San Diego where she was enrolled in a course about new product ideation.
 During the brainstorming process she came upon a tool used in the construction industry that magnified a drill which sparked a new idea for her.

 “I thought, why hasn’t anyone magnified a quilting ruler?
 That seems like a no-brainer, right?”